Because You Are Worthy Of Thriving.

 For the ones that know they’re here for something more.

 For the womxn who are done with the not enoughness that runs their life and want to finally feel confident in themselves.

 For the womxn who feel held back in their expression.

 For the womxn who want to learn how to fully trust themselves.

 For the womxn who are done letting the system we’re born into dictate how they feel about themselves.

-For the womxn who are ready to face their feelings and come back home to their bodies.
+For the womxn who are ready to feel their feelings and come back home to their bodies.

 For the womxn who see through the beauty myth distracting them from the truths in their hearts and souls.

 For the womxn who are done with the spiritual bypassing, love & light, hyper-positivity, and are ready to go into their shadow.

 For the womxn who are ready to look underneath the food.

 I guide you back home to your body so you can use the wisdom of your emotions, intuition and inner child to change your relationship with food and your body, because you deserve to thrive in your life.
 Feeling ready?
 Go here.

-I’m Richelle Ludwig and I’m a Weight Neutral Food Freedom Coach.
-I believe in Health At Every Size (HAES- which is the work of Linda Bacon, PhD), am anti-diet, trauma informed and becoming more social justice informed.
+I’m Richelle Ludwig (she/her/hers) and I’m a Weight Neutral Food Freedom Coach.
+I am anti-diet, trauma informed and becoming more social justice informed.
 I help highly sensitive womxn end their fight with food and their body by guiding them back home to their body and building emotional intimacy, without spiritual bypassing.